-(interpretation ends) Mr. Speaker, on May 25, 2023, the minister tabled the 2021-22 Family Abuse Intervention Act annual report in the House.
+(interpretation ends) Mr. Speaker, on May 25, 2023 the minister tabled the 2021-22 Family Abuse Intervention Act Annual Report in the House.
 The annual report describes tools to assist in intervening and preventing abuse, including the use of community intervention orders.

-Mr. Speaker, the purpose of community intervention orders is to "Address the root causes of abuse and undergo counselling.
-Both the applicant and the respondent will see their chosen respective counsellor.
-Both can choose a traditional counsellor, an elder, a professional counsellor, and/or a justice committee member."

-Not all the communities have all these counsellors, so therefore it would be good to know which communities don't have them, and also a number of my constituents have expressed their concerns to me about the underutilization of Inuit Qaujimajatuqangit when mediating family issues.
+Mr. Speaker, the purpose of community intervention orders is to "address the root causes of abuse and undergo counselling.
+Both the applicant and respondent will see their chosen respective counsellor...both can choose a traditional counsellor, an Elder, a professional counsellor, or a Justice Committee Member."
+Not all the communities have all these counsellors, so therefore it would be good to know which communities don't have them.

-What specific actions in his department undertake to enhance the use of Inuit Qaujimajatuqangit with respect to family dispute resolution? (interpretation) Thank you, Mr. Speaker.
+Also, a number of my constituents have expressed their concerns to me about the underutilization of Inuit Qaujimajatuqangit when mediating family issues.
+What specific actions is his department undertaking to enhance the use of Inuit Qaujimajatuqangit with respect to family dispute resolution? (interpretation) Thank you, Mr. Speaker.